 The situation speaks for itself.

-“I think it’s horrible, to be honest,” Freshman Mason Cordova said.
+“I think it’s horrible, to be honest,” freshman Mason Cordova said.
 “It’s my first year and I can’t even use it, I want to be able to text my mom and I can’t.”

 As a state that claims to prioritize education and child safety, House Bill 1481 directly goes against that narrative.